 #13: Meat lovers will like to know that the Chiavalon family produces, not only the best olive oil in Istria but also awesome homemade pork salami.
 They raise their own pigs in the nearby woods.

 #14: You can explore Vodnjan's street in an old carriage pulled by Istrian working donkeys.

 #15: Ecomuseum in Vodnjan might be small in size but it's full of great ideas, or its founders are.
-Run by local enthusiasts and volunteers, ecomuseum organizes a variety of events, workshops, culinary classes, and other activities in order to preserve traditions of Vodnjan.
+Run by local enthusiasts and volunteers, the ecomuseum organizes a variety of events, workshops, culinary classes, and other activities in order to preserve the traditions of Vodnjan.
 Superb place to visit and learn about life in Vodnjan in some other times.

 Any questions?
 Please, leave them in the comments below.